Boon-Jun/CS3245-HW3/README.txt

 The normalization we use is not sufficient to address this problem since it does not take into account the length of each document.

-3. Do you think zone or field parametric indices would be useful for practical search in the Reuters collection?
-Note: the Reuters collection does have metadata for each article but the quality of the metadata is not uniform, nor are the metadata classifications uniformly applied (some documents have it, some don't).
-Hint: for the next Homework #4, we will be using field metadata, so if you want to base Homework #4 on your Homework #3, you're welcomed to start support of this early (although no extra credit will be given if it's right).

 == Files included with this submission ==
 README.txt - This file